PSSUG/Islands/README.md

 The team with the lowest number of logical reads wins.
 In case of a tie, the team that solve the bonus wins.
 Still a tie?
 The first submission wins.

-**Make sure you send me your number of reads and query, as soon as you have the correct result.**
+**Make sure you send me your number of reads and query (privately!), as soon as you have the correct result.**

 For reference, I came up with several solutions using 1784 reads (1874 with paralelism enabled).
 The slowest executed in about 1 second, the fastest finished after about 330 ms. (That's in a VM with access to 3 CPU cores on my laptop.)